PluresHiemes/Hermod/README.md

 # Hermod
 Cryptography Project

-Name: Hermod (a Secure Communication channel)
+Hermod (a Secure Communication channel)

-Team: Douglas Mejia & Pedram Namiranian
+by Douglas Mejia & Pedram Namiranian

-Project Goal:

-Create a chat application that sends encrypted message through ping(ICMP) that runs on the terminal using Elliptic Curve Encryption
+Named after the Norse messenger to the gods, Hermod is a python terminal-based chat application that allows the users to send secure messages over Ping.
+Every message is encrypted using Elliptic curve technologies.

-The chat application will do the following:
+The chat application will allow you to do the following:

 Send encryted messages
 Recieve and decrypt messages
 Save known users and their information
 Authenticate users

-Current Design:

 Programs allows users to create a private key and public keys.
 The program also allows a user to store the public keys of known users.
 All this information will be stored in a Pickle file.
 The same pickle file will be used to load user information.